JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 ## Project Overview

-This project was conducted as part of the TUM Application Project in association with an industry partner.
+This project was conducted as part of the TUM Application Project[IN2328] in association with an industry partner.

 The main objective was to develop **baseline machine learning models** for two related healthcare tasks: